 Problems with swallowing can result in difficulty breathing, coughing, and can lead to the development of aspiration pneumonia.

 The condition weakens a dog's laryngeal muscles.
 As a result, its voice, including its bark and whine, will begin to change.

 Tumor in Chest

 Acquired myasthenia gravis may also cause some dogs to develop a type of tumor in the chest called a thymoma.

-Your vet will begin by discussing your dog's history with you, then performing a thorough physical examination.
-Additional diagnostics, such as lab work and radiographs (x-rays) may be recommended to look for various issues.
+Your vet will discuss your dog's history with you and then perform a thorough physical examination.
+Additional diagnostics, such as lab work and radiographs (x-rays) may be recommended to look for underlying issues.
 It is very important to rule out other diseases, disorders, or injuries before making a definitive diagnosis.
 Your vet may recommend you bring your dog to a veterinary specialist (usually a veterinary neurologist) to help make a definitive diagnosis.